yi15922/breatheboard_software/README.md

 The implementation of this mode was far less complicated than I had imagined, as I was able to reuse most of the LEd scrolling functions created for the fidget mode.

+## Known Bugs
+In the `setup()` code, one might notice that I reference the `LEDPins` array from index 1 to 9 rather than 0 to 8.
+For some unknown reason, if I don't pad index 0 of the `LEDPins` array with a number and start my iterator from index 1, the first LED does not turn on.
+I believe this is some form of memory addressing issue in the Arduino processor architecture.